keboola/app-scaffold/README.md

 - If any parameters are going to be passed from runner `manifest.json` file `inputs` must be configured and can be validated by ScaffoldDefinition.php
 - Don't forget to test scaffold in sample project if all mappings works, this is not possible to validate.
 - If you want to use Snowflake or Redshift provisioned database, add `"authorization": "provisionedSnowflake"` or `"authorization": "provisionedRedshift"` to the root of a Snowflake or Redshift writer operation configuration.
 - If the component uses OAuth authorization, add `"authorization": "oauth"` to the root of the operation configuration.
 This will mark the created configuration that it needs to be authorized manually by the end-user.
+- Use command `docker-compose run --rm dev composer console scaffold:validate` to validate created scaffold

 ## Parameters